Balancing Biases and Preserving Privacy on Balanced Faces in the Wild: Methodology

 \subsection{Problem statement}

-\gls{fv} systems decide based on the likeliness a pair of faces are of the same identity.
-In fact, the core procedure of verification systems is often similar to the \ac{fr} employed for various applications.
-Specifically, we train a \ac{cnn} on a closed set of identities, and then later used it to encode faces (\ie map face images to features).
-The features are then compared in closeness to produce a single score--often via cosine similarity in \ac{fr}~\cite{nguyen2010cosine}.
-It is imperative to learn the optimal score threshold separating true from false pairs.
-The threshold is the decision boundary in score space, \ie the \emph{matching function}.
+\gls{fv} systems \tipr{infer} the \tipr{likelihood} that a pair of faces share the same identity.
+Verification is often solved like traditional \gls{fr}.
+Specifically, a model is trained on a set of identities and then used to encode faces (\ie embed faces).
+The closeness of the resulting vectors is a single score; typically, cosine similarity is used~\cite{nguyen2010cosine}. \tipr{The goal is to learn the optimal score that separates valid from false pairs.} The threshold is the decision boundary in score space, \ie the \emph{matching function}. \tipr{As demonstrated in our previous work, the optimal threshold changes between subgroups~\cite{robinson2020face}.
+Our prior solution was to learn a threshold per subgroup, which assumes the subgroup is known.
+We now aim to project features to a space that simultaneously preserves the identity and removes evidence of the subgroups.
+As we show, the results are less biased, while demographic privacy is preserved.}